CosmWasm/wasmd/x/wasm/IBC.md

 type ChannelInfo struct {
     // key info to enforce (error if not what is expected) Order channeltypes.Order
-    // the version info the counterparty contract is proposing / agreed to CounterpartyVersion Version
+    // The proposed version.
+This may come from the relayer, from the initiating contract, or the responding contract.
+    // In any case, this is the currently agreed upon version to use and if there is disagreement, the contract should
+    // propose another one (if possible in return value), or return an error ProposedVersion Version
     // local id for the Channel that is being initiated ChannelID string
     // these two are taken from channeltypes.Counterparty